felicitywang/TFMTL/datasets/sentiment/ABSA-L/README.md

 Aspect-based sentiment analysis is the task of identifying whether an aspect, i.e. a particular property of an item is associated with a positive, negative, or neutral sentiment.

 This dataset is a sub-set of the SemEval 2016 Task 5 Subtask 1 Slot 3 with the laptops domains.
-The two text fields `seq1` and `seq2` are the aspects and the tweet.
+The two text fields `seq1` and `seq2` are the aspects and the review.
 The label is the sentiment.
 It's used in arXiv:1802.09913.

 **Examples**